Employers' duty to make reasonable adjustments: some welcome clarity

 Furlough Leave: HMRC and ACAS guidance updated as at 30 April 2020

-The recent judgement of the Employment Appeal Tribunal (EAT) in Hilaire v Luton Borough Council, has provided a useful reminder of the meaning of "substantial disadvantage" in a practical setting and of the limits to an employer’s obligation to make reasonable adjustments in the workplace.
+The recent judgment of the Employment Appeal Tribunal (EAT) in Hilaire v Luton Borough Council, has provided a useful reminder of the meaning of "substantial disadvantage" in a practical setting and of the limits to an employer’s obligation to make reasonable adjustments in the workplace.

 Background